garyfleming/feature-toggling-talk/feature-toggles.md

 ^ For much of this talk I'm going to assume that:
 * you know what version control is,
-* you're using a traditional version control system like Subversion or Perforce, If you're using distributed system like Git, these lessons still apply, but with slight tweaks.
+* you're using it.

+^ Doesn't particularly matter if it's traditional (SVN) or distributed (git), as they're the same in practice for our purposes.

 ---